jodaelliott/Quantum-Espresso-Introduction/basicCommandLine.md

     $ rm ./*txt
     $ ls

-The <code>*</code> is a wildcard, any files that matched the pattern ending 'txt' has been removed.
+The <code>*</code> is a wildcard; any files with text matching the pattern 'txt' at the end of the word have been removed.

 Lets try to remove the directory in the same way